yaronf/7squared/README.md

 7squared
 ========

-A clone on the 7X7 game
+A clone of the 7X7 game.